Are you suffering an injury from your footwear?

 Festival season is right around the corner!
-Here at Pivotal Motion, we thought it would be a good idea to list and describe three or more common injuries seen when wearing inappropriate footwear.
+Here at Pivotal Motion, we’d like to talk about the common injuries seen when wearing inappropriate footwear.
+Below we have listed the injuries that we most commonly see during festival season.

-In severe cases, plantar fasciitis can cause the underside of your calcaneus to develop a bony spur, which can lead to further irritation of the region.
+In severe cases, plantar fasciitis can cause the underside of your calcaneus to develop a bony spur.
+This can lead to further irritation of the region.
 Whilst this does not necessarily need any specific intervention, it can cause delays in recovery time!

-Plantar fasciitis is easily preventable, but if you happen to suffer from it, recovery time can vary depending on your body type and your capacity to exercise!
+Plantar fasciitis is easily preventable.
+However, if you suffer from it, recovery time can vary depending on your body type and your capacity to exercise!
 As the plantar fascia is a thick band of connective tissue, it has a poor blood supply.
-Thus, the bodies ability to heal this ligament is impaired.
-Exercise has been shown to be very effective in managing and reducing the symptoms of plantar fasciitis and should be undertaken as soon as symptoms begin.
+As a result, the healing of the ligament is impaired.
+Fortunately, exercise is can manage and reduce the symptoms of plantar fasciitis.
+As soon as symptoms begin it should be undertaken.

 Exercises for the treatment of plantar fasciitis revolve around restoring appropriate foot mechanics and strength.
-As the primary cause of PF is usually overload combined with a flattened arch, supporting the arch with passive structures whilst utilising arch restoring exercises is the most beneficial avenue of treatment.
+Overload combined with a flattened arch is the primary cause of PF.
+Therefore, supporting the arch with passive structures whilst utilising arch restoring exercises is the most beneficial avenue of treatment.
 The use of orthotics and appropriate fitting footwear should be at the top of your to-do list.

 Ankle impingement is a condition which causes pain at either the front or back of your ankle during movements such as pointing your toes or bending your ankle forward.
-This pain is caused by the compression of certain structures that pass through the complex anatomy of our ankle.
-These structures can include, but are not limited to, muscles, tendons, ligaments and joint surfaces
+The compression of certain ankle structures results in this pain.
+Muscles, tendons, ligaments and joint surfaces are just a few examples of these structures.

 With ongoing compressions and irritation of these structures, you can develop a very pro-inflammatory environment, and as such, this can result in further pain and discomfort.
-This is why you should always get pain on ankle movements looked at by one of our physiotherapists!
+This is why one of our physiotherapists should always look at your ankle when you get pain on movement!

 The treatment for ankle impingement includes a combination of both manual therapy and exercise therapy.
 The physiotherapist will work to improve the flexibility and movement of your joint, combined with improving the joint space available.
 As you can imagine, increasing the amount of available joint space reduces the likelihood of irritation of the structures passing through it.